caspii/casparwre.de/_posts/2021-02-25-stop-using-google-analytics.md

 The result of all this is that Google's revenue is eye-wateringly massive: around 180 billion USD in 2020, which is around the GDP of New Zealand.
 Now consider that only four years ago, Google's revenue was 90 billion USD, which means that the revenue doubled in 4 years.
 Wow!

-This mountain of gold ingots used to flow to newspapers and magazines but no more.
+This mountain of gold ingots used to flow to newspapers and magazines -- but no more.
 The result has been the decimation of local news and the magazine industry.
 It is true that  news organizations have been terrible at innovation in the past three decades and now they have been steam-rollered as a result.
 Why is this bad?
 Read on.

 ## Google’s success is not good for us as a society

 Google’s success is good for Google and its shareholders.
 It’s not good for us, the consumers.
 We live in a world where local news is either stone dead or barely surviving.
 As we have learned in the past few years, a functioning media is essential to democracy.

-So has the market done its magic and we now have a better and superior solution to local news?
+So has the market done its magic and filled the gap?
+Has the creation part of [creative destruction](https://en.wikipedia.org/wiki/Creative_destruction) happened?
+Do we now have a better and superior solution for local news?

 Nope.
-Online news articles are a hideous cluster-fuck of click-baiting headlines, cookie banners, privacy nightmares and top heavy with advertising and its mostly Google’s fault.
+Online news articles are a hideous cluster-fuck of click-baiting headlines, cookie banners, privacy nightmares and top heavy with advertising and it's mostly Google’s fault.
 Producers of news are desperately wringing every last pathetic drop of profit from their content.

 Do you know why online recipes now begin with the author’s life story and are an interminable bore until you reach the actual beef?
 It’s because of Google.
 It’s because even writers of online recipes are prostrating themselves before the omnipotent online God that is Google.